hectoragvz/interviews/README.md

 2. Traversing the right sub-tree
 3. Visit the root node

-### Heap
+### Binary Heap

-A heap is a complete binary tree which satisfies the heap property: property of a node in which the key of every parent node to be lesser than or equal to OR greater than or equal to the child´s node key.
+A binary heap is a complete (All the levels of the tree except for the last are filled, and are filled from left to right) binary tree which satisfies the heap property: property of a node in which the key of every parent node to be lesser than or equal to OR greater than or equal to the child´s node key.

 - min heap / min binary heap
   complete binary tree where the key of every parent node is less than or equal to the cild node´s key
 - max hap / max binary heap
   complete binary tree where the key of every parent node is greater than or equal to the cild node´s key

+#### Heapify
+a process to rearrange the elements of the heap in order to maintain the heap priority - commonly used to create a binary heap from a binary tree.
+Used in:

+ - Insertion operation
+ - Deletion operation
+ - While creating a binary heap from a given array

+* Heapify Up: follows the bottom-up approach, we make sure heap properties are followed from bottom to top.

+* Heapify Down: follows the top-down approach.
+We check the heap properties from top to bottom.

-You can construct binary heap via Python lists:
+You can construct binary heap via Python lists.
+In a list of elements:
 - ith element -> list[i]
 - parent of ith element -> (i-1)//2
 - children of ith element -> left: (2*i)+1 / right: (2*i)+2

+### Tries (prefix Tree)

+Tries are most commonly used to represent characters that form words in the way of a tree.

 ### Graph